MosheAmitay/ProtAPI/pdb/REDME.md

 YNpdb includs one function:

-search_pdb()- askes for pdb ids and columns(records) of interest
+search_pdb()- gets a list of pdb ids and a list of columns(records) of interest
                  and prints and returns the information about them arranged as a dictionary.

 ## Install
 For using my library you must install the libraries: requests, xmltodict, urllib2, json, os
 ## Examples
 ### search_pdb()

-The code for this function:

-search = YNpdb.search_pdb()

-#### outputs

 1.

+ids = ['6QN9']

+columns = ['compound','ligandId']

+dict = YNpdb.search_pdb(ids, columns)

 {

-    Enter the ids that you are interested in (separated by commas): 5NUU

-    Enter the columns that you are interested in (separated by commas): choose them from this link - https://www.rcsb.org/pdb/results/reportField.do: taxonomyId

     {

+    "6QN9: compound 1 in chain H": "Heavy chain",

+    "6QN9: compound 1 in chain L": "light chain",

+    "6QN9: ligandId 1 in chain H": "null",

+    "6QN9: ligandId 1 in chain L": "GOL",

-     "5NUU: taxonomyId in chain A": "7787"
+    "6QN9: ligandId 2 in chain L": "SO4"

     }

     the results are also saved in output.txt

 }

 -----------------------------
 2.

+ids = ['6GUS']

+columns = ['chainLength','ligandId']

+dict = YNpdb.search_pdb(ids, columns)

 {

-      Enter the ids that you are interested in (separated by commas): 6GUS

-      Enter the columns that you are interested in (separated by commas): choose them from this link - https://www.rcsb.org/pdb/results/reportField.do: chainLength,ligandId

      {

-    "6GUS: chainLength in chain A": "155",
+     "6GUS: chainLength 1 in chain A": "155",

+     "6GUS: ligandId 1 in chain A": "CL",

+     "6GUS: ligandId 2 in chain A": "GOL",

-    "6GUS: ligandId in chain A": "SO4"
+     "6GUS: ligandId 3 in chain A": "SO4"

      }

      the results are also saved in output.txt

 }

 -----------------------------
 3.

+ids = ['6EGC']

+columns = ['sequence']

+dict = YNpdb.search_pdb(ids, columns)

 {

-    Enter the ids that you are interested in (separated by commas): 6EGC

-    Enter the columns that you are interested in (separated by commas): choose them from this link - https://www.rcsb.org/pdb/results/reportField.do: sequence

     {

-    "6EGC: sequence in chain A":         "GSHMTRTEIIRELERSLREQEELAKRLKELLRELERLQREGSSDEDVRELLREIKELVEEIEKLAREQKYLVEELKRQQGPPGNEIIRELERSLREQEELAKRLKELLRELERLQREGSSDEDVRELLREIKELVEEIEKLAREQKYLVEELKRQD"
+    "6EGC: sequence 1 in chain A":         "GSHMTRTEIIRELERSLREQEELAKRLKELLRELERLQREGSSDEDVRELLREIKELVEEIEKLAREQKYLVEELKRQQGPPGNEIIRELERSLREQEELAKRLKELLRELERLQREGSSDEDVRELLREIKELVEEIEKLAREQKYLVEELKRQD"

     }